2014 Alabama gubernatorial election

 The 2014 Alabama gubernatorial election took place on November 4, 2014, to elect the governor of Alabama.
 Incumbent Governor Robert J. Bentley won a second term over Democrat Parker Griffith.
 This was the first Alabama gubernatorial race where either Choctaw and/or Conecuh counties voted Republican.
-This alongside the concurrent Senate race is the last time Jefferson County voted Republican in any statewide election.
+As of 2026, this is the last time Jefferson County voted Republican in any statewide election contested by a Democrat.
 Bentley did not complete this term; he resigned in April 2017 due to a scandal and was succeeded by fellow Republican Kay Ivey.